virtuozzo/OnApp-WHMCS-UsersModule/modules/servers/onappusers/cronjobs/README.md

 ## Prerequirements
-Make sure that you use the latest [OnApp PHP Wrapper](https://github.com/OnApp/OnApp-PHP-Wrapper/tree/master/wrapper) version.
+Make sure that you use the latest [OnApp PHP Wrapper](https://github.com/OnApp/OnApp-PHP-Wrapper/tree/master/wrapper) version (located in `{WHMCS}/includes/wrapper/`).
 Timezone should be defined in PHP settings.
 If the timezone is not already set add the following line to your php.ini:

 	date.timezone = {desired timezone}